cosmos/cosmos-sdk/examples/simpleGov/README.md

 In our case, we only have one store to access, the `SimpleGov` store.
 We will need to set and get values inside this store via our keeper.
 However, these two actions do not have the same impact in terms of security.
 While there should no problem in granting read access to our store to other modules, write access is way more sensitive.
 So ideally application developers should be able to create either a governance mapper that can only get values from the store, or one that can both get and set values.
 To this end, we will introduce two keepers: `Keeper` and `KeeperRead`.
 When application developers create their application, they will be able to decide which of our module's keeper to use.

-Now let us try to think about which keeper from **external** modules our module's keepers need access to.
+Now, let us try to think about which keeper from **external** modules our module's keepers need access to.
 Each proposal requires a deposit.
 This means our module needs to be able to both read and write to the module that handles tokens, which is the `bank` module.
 We also need to be able to determine the voting power of each voter based on their stake.
 To this end, we need read access to the store of the `staking` module.
 However, we don't need write access to this store.
 We should therefore indicate that in our module, and the application developer should be careful to only pass a read-only keeper of the `staking` module to our module's handler.

 With all that in mind, we can define the structure of our `Keeper`: